 Inspections: All cars coming into Kenya must pass the QISJ inspection before being allowed to be registered.
 There is no QISJ inspection centre available in Australia so this can open up a small chance that you could find out there is a small issue which the car that could incur costs.
 The exporter from Australia is unlikely at this point to want to support you with this.

-In summary, the biggest deciding factors on where to buy your car from will depend on whether you want petrol or diesel, the spec level for your car, the mileage for your car and European controls or Japanese controls.
+In summary, the biggest deciding factors on where to buy your car from will depend on whether you want petrol or diesel, the spec level for your car, your budget, the mileage for your car and European controls or Japanese controls.
 Take a look at the UK cars and Japanese cars we have to start your search or contact the team today and we will help you to start your search for your next car.